 Creamy Chicken and Wild Rice Soup

 Who doesn’t love a good creamy soup on a chilly evening?
-This one is like comfort in a bowl without the guilt usually associated with cream soups.
+This one is like comfort in a bowl.
 Serve it with a salad on the side and you have a perfectly balanced, mouthwatering meal.
 My husband raved about it and hopefully your family will too.

 1 tablespoon olive oil